zio/zio-metrics-legacy/README.md

 A high-performance, purely-functional library for adding instrumentation to any application, with a simple web client and JMX support.

 ## Introduction and Highlights
-Scalaz Metric is a principled functional programming library to measure the behavior of your application.
+ZIO Metrics is a principled functional programming library to measure the behavior of your application.
 It focuses on provideing metrics and health checks in a performant purely functional manner.

 * Comprehensive and consistent
 * Type safe, purely-functional